rosen-bridge/contract/README.md

 3. **X-RWT Repo:** It is responsible for tracking the corresponding X-RWT tokens and locking RSNs to emit new X-RWTs.
 Additionally, it maintains a list of available watcher WIDs alongside their respective X-RWT token counts.

 4. **X-Repo Config:** This contract governs the system configuration for each supported chain.
 It stores the number of required X-RWTs for each event commitment, the quorum percentage of watchers, the maximum needed event commitment count for this chain, and needed watcher collateral in ERG and RSN.
+It also stores the number of RWT Repo boxes for it's chain.

-4. **Watcher Collateral:** Watchers are required to provide a security deposit or collateral as part of their participation in the bridge.
+5. **Watcher Collateral:** Watchers are required to provide a security deposit or collateral as part of their participation in the bridge.
 This collateral is safely kept in this contract.
 Whenever the watcher redeems its permits, the collateral will automatically returned to their address.

-5. **X-Watcher Permit:** When a new watcher registers, their X-RWT tokens are locked within this contract.
+6. **X-Watcher Permit:** When a new watcher registers, their X-RWT tokens are locked within this contract.
 Furthermore, the contract stores the WID (Watcher Identifier) in its registers.
 It can only be spent if the corresponding WID token exists within the spending transaction.

-6. **X-Event Commitment:** This contract comes into play when a watcher detects a new event on the observing chain.
+7. **X-Event Commitment:** This contract comes into play when a watcher detects a new event on the observing chain.
 Then, the watcher creates a report commitment with the event data digest.

-7. **X-Event Trigger:** A watcher creates the event trigger after a quorum of watchers reported the same event.
+8. **X-Event Trigger:** A watcher creates the event trigger after a quorum of watchers reported the same event.
 This action involves spending all commitments and revealing the event's contents.
 The event trigger also stores the WIDs of the reporting watchers.

-8. **X-Fraud:** Occasionally, watchers may create erroneous or fraudulent reports.
+9. **X-Fraud:** Occasionally, watchers may create erroneous or fraudulent reports.
 Guards will process these events if a watcher generates the event trigger (after a quorum of watchers generated the corresponding commitment).
 However, guards will disregard these triggers as they are not verifiable.
 After a while, the cleanup service collects these faulty triggers and transfers their associated X-RWT tokens to the fraud contract as a form of penalty.

 ### Data